CSCI156/Exam-1-Review/README.md

 print(x, y)
 ```

 6 What is the output of the following programs?
+You should be able to trace these using a table.
 ```
 x = 5
 for i in range(10):